 The benefits this approach provided opened Tami’s eyes to try other techniques.
 While she worked toward a Master/Teacher level in Reiki, she also sampled Yoga, learned Feng Sui, and began receiving regular massages & CranioSacral treatments, Chiropractic adjustments and Acupuncture.

-Tami became so fascinated with the benefits provided by Massage Therapy and CranioSacral Therapy she decided to become certified and is currently State and Nationally certified in Therapeutic Massage, Bodywork and in CranioSacral Therapy.
-Her daughter’s Functioing Recovery is maintained by a Sensory Lifestyle and CranioSacral Therapy.
+Tami became so fascinated with the benefits provided by Massage Therapy and CranioSacral Therapy she decided to become certified and is currently State and Nationall certified in Therapeutic Massage, Bodywork, and in CranioSacral Therapy.
+Her daughter’s Functioning Recovery is maintained by a Sensory Lifestyle and CranioSacral Therapy.

-Tami currently has a busy Cranio-Sacral Therapy practice.
+Tami currently has a busy Cranio-Sacral Therapy practice, Coming Through the Fog.
 Approximately 60% of her clientele have neurodevelopmental delays.
-As part of this journey, Tami has become an international award winning author, educator, and advocate for autism and its multidisciplinary treatment.
+As part of this journey, Tami has become an international award-winning author, educator, and advocate for autism and its multidisciplinary treatment.